gubnik/co_usb/README.md

 process_data(buf, n);
 ```

-# Hotplug API (Device acceptor)
+# Hotplug awaitables and device acceptor

 Hotplug API is a major component of both libusb and `co_usb` - it is a way to get information about devices being attached and detached
-in real time, and it is a rather complicated component of libusb in regards to managing device lifetimes.
+in real time, and it is a rather complicated component of libusb in regards to managing devices' lifetimes.

-`co_usb` aims to provide an awaitable interface to libusb's hotplug callbacks by introducing `hotplug_awaitable` type, which is exactly
+`co_usb` aims to provide an awaitable interface to libusb's hotplug callbacks by introducing `hotplug_awaitable` type.
-what is reads like: an awaitable which, upon suspension, registers a callback and upon callback's completion resumes the awaiting coroutine
+This is an awaitable which, upon suspension, registers a callback, resumes the awaiting coroutine once the callback completes
 and deregisters the callback.
-It is a *very* low level wrapper over hotplug callbacks, and as such it does not allocate and should be used
+It is a low level wrapper over hotplug callbacks, and as such it does not allocate and should be used
-for the cases which cannot be handled by higher level abstraction (see [example 03](./examples/03-raw-hotplug.cpp)).
-One overhead of
+for the cases which cannot be handled by a higher level abstraction (see [example 03](./examples/03-raw-hotplug.cpp)).
-such awaitable is that it returns *not* the raw `libusb_device*` but a `co_usb::device_ref` which *guarantees* a non-null device
+The overhead of this awaitable is that it returns *not* the raw `libusb_device*` but a `co_usb::device_ref` instead
-underneath, increments device ref count on construction and decrements on destruction.
+which *guarantees* a non-null device and maintains a positivie ref count for the device during its lifetime.
 ```cpp
 libusb_context *ctx = /* initialize */;
 auto [ec, event, device] = co_await co_usb::hotplug_awaitable{